-The Embassy of the United States of America in Bosnia and Herzegovina (BiH) is pleased to announce the Fulbright Foreign Student Program Visiting Student Researcher category competition for the 2019-2020 academic year.
+The Embassy of the United States of America in Bosnia and Herzegovina (BiH) is pleased to announce the Fulbright Foreign Student Program competition in the Visiting Student Researcher category for the 2024-2025 academic year.

 This program provides participants with grants (financial support) to conduct non-degree, full-time academic research at the graduate level at U.S. institutions of higher education in their field of study for a minimum of four months (generally, a U.S. academic semester) to a maximum of nine months (generally, a U.S. academic year).
 Applications are accepted for the Visiting Student Researcher category only.
 Participants advance their academic work, establish professional contacts in their academic fields, gain international experience, personal enrichment, and help promote mutual understanding between the United States and BiH.
 Funded by the United States Department of State’s Bureau of Educational and Cultural Affairs (ECA), this program is administered by the Institute of International Education (IIE).